On groups of units of special and one-relator inverse monoids: Makanin-style presentation theorems for special inverse monoids

 \begin{remark} In the statement of Theorem~\ref{thm:change-presn}, some $\pi(y)$ may actually not occur in $\pi(r_{i 1}^\prime) \ldots \pi(r_{i k_i}^\prime)$.
 Also, we note that the assumptions in Theorem~\ref{thm:change-presn} can be weakened a little further: instead of the original pieces being reduced, one could require that $r_{ij}$ can be obtained from $\pi(r_{ij}^\prime)$ by using reductions. \end{remark}

 \begin{remark} The statement of Theorem~\ref{thm:change-presn} is technical.
-Expressed in a slightly less technical way it tells us that given $M = \Ipres{A}{r_i=1 \; (i \in I)}$, then for any basis $B \subseteq F_A$ of the subgroup of $F_A$ generated by the minimal invertible pieces of the relators of this presentation, there is a presentation $\Ipres{A}{s_i=1 \; (i \in I)}$ for $M$ for which $B$ is a set of invertible pieces and also generates the group of units of $M$.
+When Theorem~\ref{thm:change-presn} is applied in the particular case where the factorizations of the defining relators are all into \emph{minimal} invertible pieces then, expressed in a slightly less technical way, this theorem tells us that given $M = \Ipres{A}{r_i=1 \; (i \in I)}$, then for any basis $B \subseteq F_A$ of the subgroup of $F_A$ generated by the minimal invertible pieces of the relators of this presentation, there is a presentation $\Ipres{A}{s_i=1 \; (i \in I)}$ for $M$ for which $B$ is a set of invertible pieces and also generates the group of units of $M$.
 As we shall see below, changing the presentation for $M$ in this way will often be a useful first step when analysing examples. \end{remark}

 We note that the assumption that the pieces are reduced is necessary in Theorem \ref{thm:change-presn}.
 Indeed, in the monoid $\Ipres{x,y}{xx^{-1}yy^{-1}xx^{-1}=1}$, the minimal invertible pieces are $xx^{-1}$ and $yy^{-1}$.
 In $F_{x,y}$ they generate the trivial subgroup.
 However, the original monoid is \emph{not} isomorphic to the free inverse monoid $\Ipres{x,y}{}$.